mosmn/Notes/sections/theo/os/mutex.md

 - Else continue
 3) The semSignal operation increments the value
 - If the value becomes <= 0, then a process which was blocked by semWait, if any is unblocked

+We explain these operations as follows.

+To begin, the semaphore has a zero or positive value.
+If the value is positive, that value equals the number of processes that can issue a wait and immediately continue to execute.
+If the value is zero, either by initialization or because a number of processes equal to the initial semaphore value have issued a wait, the next process to issue a wait is blocked, and the semaphore value goes negative.
+Each subsequent wait drives the semaphore value further into minus territory.
+The negative value equals the number of processes waiting to be unblocked.
+Each signal unblocks one of the waiting processes when the semaphore value is negative.